Seminoles excel on the field, in the classroom and in the community in 2011-12.

 White was well prepared when he arrived at Florida State.
 He came from Texas Tech where he spent 10 seasons, including seven years as an assistant coach, with the Lady Raiders' top-10 program under legendary head coach Marsha Sharp.

 Some of White's responsibilities at Texas Tech included individual workouts, scouting reports, perimeter and post player development and all aspects of recruiting, including mail correspondence and recruiting visits.
 White also served as the academic liaison for the women's basketball team, directing study hall and monitoring academic progress while also handling player relations.

-During White's time in Lubbock, Texas Tech won three Big XII championships and advanced to seven-straight NCAA Tournaments, including five Sweet Sixteen and two Elite Eight appearances.
+During White's time in Lubbock, Texas Tech won three Big 12 Championships and advanced to seven-straight NCAA Tournaments, including five Sweet 16 and two Elite Eight appearances.
 He was a student assistant on Tech's 1993 National Championship team and a graduate assistant coach for two seasons before being elevated to a full-time coach.

 While in Lubbock, Texas, White worked with some of the best players the game has ever seen.
 Among the players he influenced were National Player of the Year and three-time WNBA Player of the Year Sheryl Swoopes and also Plenette Pierson, who was named 2007 WNBA Sixth Woman of the Year.